pyfarm/pyfarm-docs/source/install.rst

                cause damage to your installation

             #.
 Right click on Computer and select Properties
             #.
-Along the left side select "Advanced System Settings"
+For Windows along the left side select you'll select
+               "Advanced System Settings".
+If you're running Windows XP, skip this step.
             #.
-In the dialog the opens select Advanced (if it's not already)
+In the dialog that opens select Advanced (if it's not already)
                then click the "Environment Variables" button in the bottom right
             #.
 In the lower half of the window there's a "System Variables"
                section, select "Path" and then click "Edit"